FelixSchladt/OxideWM/man/src/oxide.1.md

 # COPYRIGHT
 Copyright © 2023 Felix Schladt GPLv3+\: GNU GPL version 3 or later <https://gnu.org/licenses/gpl.html>.
-This is free software: you are free to change and redistribute it.
+This is free software: You are free to change and redistribute it.
 There is NO WARRANTY to the extent permitted by law.

 # SEE ALSO
 **oxide-config(1)**, **oxide-msg**, **oxide-bar(1)**